vertoforce/gourlhaus/README.md

     URLHausLink string
     Reporter    string

-    // Default to nothing, but filled in when calling GetURLPayloadHashes Filetype string
+    // Default to nothing, but filled in when calling PopulateURLEntriesWithHashes Filetype string
     MD5      string
     SHA256   string